jarun/nnn/README.md

 #### Release packages

-Packages for Arch Linux, CentOS, Debian, Fedora and Ubuntu are auto-generated with the [latest stable release](https://github.com/jarun/nnn/releases/latest).
+Packages for Arch Linux, CentOS, Debian, Fedora, Ubuntu and a static binary are generated with the [latest release](https://github.com/jarun/nnn/releases/latest).

 #### From source

-Download the [latest stable release](https://github.com/jarun/nnn/releases/latest) or clone this repository (*risky*), install deps and compile.
+Download the [latest release](https://github.com/jarun/nnn/releases/latest) or clone this repository (*risky*), install deps and compile.
 On Ubuntu 18.04:

 ```sh
 sudo apt-get install pkg-config libncursesw5-dev libreadline-dev